MicronOxford/SIMcheck/README.md

         - Wiener filter parameter estimate - calibrate, document
       - features:
         - report per. angle modulation contrast and/or minimum of these
-        - raw -> WF same size as SIR by interpolation (& preserve type??)
+        - SIR Fourier pattern angles (save as preference?), profiles
         - project and/or montage Raw FFT to present as 1 image
-        - OR remove raw FFT from raw checks / just for calibration?
+          - OR, remove raw FFT from raw checks / just for calibration?
-        - save pattern angles as preference
-        - find angles automatically for "pattern focus"?
-        - raw data per angle difference: RMS error? (at least some stat)
+        - raw data angle difference (floaty): RMS error? (at least some stat)
-        - tool for merging SIM & widefield data (Julio)
       - tests, structure:
         - final empirical tests, param calibration, tolerances etc.
         - mavenize & make Fiji update site